 Feedback on satisfaction

-The ARGO product team uses a development process based around GitHub which includes procedures that guarantee a high quality of software releases.
+The ARGO product team uses a development process based around GitHub, which includes procedures that guarantee a high quality of software releases.
 For details of the ARGO development process, see Appendix I.

 Plan for Exploitation and Dissemination